zhuygln/ML4physicist/automl/benchmark/log_todo.md

 - use train data with 3 fold cross validation and test hold-out
 - add read data method in utils
 - one hot encoding for train and test:
+- use pandas for onehotencoding
+## Week of 072219
+- Use vanilla_bank, let framework do the partition
+- Use prepartitioned data for benchmarking
+-
+-
+-
+-
+-
+-
+-